-2019 was the second year of our meter upgrade program which was originally predicted to take roughly 4 1⁄2 years to complete.
-The new Badger Beacon System that is being installed is proving to be extremely useful in detecting small leaks in homes through the alarm system that is built into the meter to pick up small continuous flows of water.
-We've been able to help homeowners find many small leaks that even some of the owners were unaware of thanks to the new metering system.
+2021 was the fourth year of our meter upgrade program which was originally thought to take roughly 4 1⁄2 years to complete.
+Due to the pandemic, we had to put this program on hold for several months throughout the year.
+The new Badger Beacon system that is being installed is showing to be extremely useful in detecting small leaks in homes through the alarm system that is built into the metering system to pick up small continuous flows of water.

-Through the new metering system the department is notified of any leaks that arise in the home, and we are then able to contact the homeowners and make them aware of the issue, which in turn has helped many folks in town from receiving high bills due to unknown leaks in the home.
-You as the property owner even have the ability with the new meters to create an online account so you can track your usage, see your seasonal water usage trends, and receive alarms (if you so choose) that will help you further reduce wasted water, and therefore will reduce your monthly costs.
-We look forward to getting the entire system upgraded to reduce the town's unaccounted for water, and to help our customers with water conservation, reducing costs and finding leaks faster.
+Through the new metering system, the Department is notified of any leaks that arise in the home, and we are then able to contact the homeowners and make them aware of the issue.
+You, as the property owner, even have the ability with the new meters to create an online account so you can track your usage, see your seasonal water usage trends, and receive alarms (if you so choose) that will help you further reduce wasted water, and therefore will reduce your monthly costs.
+We look forward to getting the entire system upgraded so that the town can reduce its unaccounted for water, and help our customers with water conservation, as well as reducing costs by finding leaks faster.
 If you would like any information on the new Badger meter system, please feel free to contact the Paxton Water Department.